 Diatomaceous earth (DE) comes from fossilized diatoms which are hard-shelled, single-celled algae found in bodies of water.
 Typically you’ll find DE sold as a white powder with an array of uses.
 When purchasing always buy food grade diatomaceous earth.

-DE controls a host of pests indoors and out: roaches, silverfish, spiders, fleas, Japanese beetles, bed bugs and ANTS.
+DE controls a host of common pests indoors and out: roaches, silverfish, spiders, garden fleas, Japanese beetles, bed bugs and ANTS.
 However, we like Diatomaceous Earth best in the garden for its control of slugs and snails.

 Being mildly abrasive Diatomaceous Earth has “sharp edges”, which cuts into insects like tiny paper cuts resulting in the insects dying from dehydration.

 - Bed Bugs